nopnop2002/esp-idf-ssd1306/PageDemo/README.md

 I borrowed the BIT MAP data from [here](https://www.instructables.com/How-to-use-OLED-display-arduino-module/).

-I generated BIT MAP data from [this](https://www.mischianti.org/2021/07/14/ssd1306-oled-display-draw-images-splash-and-animations-2/) file.
+I generated BIT MAP data using [this](https://www.mischianti.org/2021/07/14/ssd1306-oled-display-draw-images-splash-and-animations-2/) page.

 # How to make your original BIT MAP data